 Students who plan to enroll in summer school must obtain a summer school permission form from their Student Support Counselor.
-NHS typically accepts summer school credits from Haverhill High School's summer program, and Virtual High School.
+NHS typically accepts summer school credits from Haverhill High School's summer program, and several online virtual platforms.
+Students and guardians should check with their student support counselor before registering for any summer school programs.
 Other programs would need to be approved by NHS administration and the instructional leader of the department.